A Creative Pilgrimage on the Camino de Santiago

 We reserve the right to cancel the trip if it is not meeting the trip minimum.
 If we cancel, everything you've paid will be refunded.

-In this time of uncertainty due to Covid-19, it's essential that you carefully read and understand the refund policies from any airlines and travel insurance companies you use, so that you know exactly what is covered and what is excluded.
+It's essential that you carefully read and understand the refund policies from any airlines and travel insurance companies you use, so that you know exactly what is covered and what is excluded.